[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 6. Approach 2: Aggregating with Office Script

-Approach 2 is a method of writing aggregation processing in Excel's Office Script (TypeScript) and executing it from a Copilot Studio agent flow.
+Approach 2 involves writing aggregation processing in Excel's Office Script (TypeScript) and executing it from a Copilot Studio agent flow.

-As noted in 5.2, the code interpreter can mostly fix the calculation logic by embedding it in the prompt, but the file read line is not fixed character-for-character.
+As described in 5.2, while the code interpreter can mostly fix the calculation logic by embedding it in the prompt, the file reading line cannot be fixed character by character.

-If you want to "write the aggregation code once and execute it exactly the same way every time," a method that fixes the code in advance like Office Script is more suitable.
+If you want to "write the aggregation code once and execute it exactly the same way every time," a method like Office Script that fixes the code in advance is more appropriate.

-In the tool addition screen of Copilot Studio as well, agent flows are described as "predictable automation that is executed the same way every time," which is a different nature from the code interpreter's "generate every time."
+In the Copilot Studio tool addition screen, agent flows are described as "predictable automation that runs the same way every time," which differs in nature from the code interpreter's "generate each time."

 6.1 Writing the Office Script

-When it comes to "writing processing in Excel," some people might think of VBA macros.
-The reason we use Office Script instead of VBA this time is that only Office Script can be called from a flow (a Copilot Studio agent flow).
+When you think of "writing processing in Excel," you might think of VBA macros.
+The reason we use Office Script rather than VBA this time is that only Office Script can be called from a flow (Copilot Studio agent flow).
 The main differences are as follows.

 The fundamental difference is that VBA macros are developed for desktop solutions and Office Scripts are designed for secure, cross-platform, cloud-based solutions.